Egg Salad Sandwiches

-Egg Salad Sandwiches are one of our family’s favorite sandwich recipes.
+Egg Salad Sandwiches are extraordinarily delicious.
+It’s actually our family’s favorite sandwich recipe.
 Hard-boiled eggs are mashed and put in a bowl with Miracle Whip and/or mayonnaise, celery, sweet pickle relish, a little dehydrated onion, spicy brown mustard, salt and pepper.
 That’s it.
 Sometimes we use Lawry’s seasoned salt and paprika.
 Garnish with fresh lettuce leaves and add some fresh raw veggies and you have a tasty and hearty lunch on your hands.

 Are you looking for a scrumptious egg salad recipe?
 Then, by all means, give this family favorite a try.
 You won’t be disappointed and you may find this recipe quickly becomes one of your all-time favorites, too.